AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 Up to this point, simplex-chains have been treated like traditional blockchains, where each block has only one parent.
 Since the vast majority of a simplex-chain's security is provided by other simplex-chains (and only a small amount comes from that chain's foundational consensus method), are attacks like an empty-block Denial of Service[^empty-dos] (DoS) possible?
 If a simplex-chain were to use PoW, then it might be (relatively) trivial for an attacker to perform such an attack.
-This is because -- in traditional blockchains -- controlling more than 50% of the blocks produced provides *exclusive* control over *which candidate child blocks win* (i.e., are accepting into the canonical chain).
+This is because -- in traditional blockchains -- controlling more than 50% of the blocks produced provides *exclusive* control over *which candidate child blocks win* (i.e., are accepted into the canonical chain).
 Is there a way that we can mitigate this risk?
 If blocks were permitted *more* than a single parent, can this *exclusivity* be denied?